 Why this works:

-How you can use this framework: Tell your audience what a common or innocent mistake they’re making does to something specific of theirs.
+How you can use this framework: Tell your audience that people laughed at you or your possession, until something happened.

 Examples of this framework in action: